LiorKogan/V1/README.md

 A **horizontal purple rectangle** represents a _horizontal quantifier_.
 The text inside the rectangle denotes the quantifier type.

-Eleven horizontal quantifier types are defined (as for vertical quantifiers, except the _All_ quantifier).
-Their semantics are similar to those of vertical quantifiers. _All_ can be implemented by chaining relationship's expressions or by using vertical quantifiers (see Q100).
+Eleven horizontal quantifier types are defined (same as for vertical quantifiers, except the _All_ quantifier).
+Their semantics are like those of vertical quantifiers. _All_ can be implemented by chaining relationship's expressions or by using vertical quantifiers (see Q100).

 On the top of a horizontal quantifier, there can be